geekzzz/win_openvdb/README.md

 Configuring done
 Generating done
 ```
 3.4.
-Go to the path \code\build\zlib, and open zlib.sln in VS2010
+Go to the path \code\build\zlib, and open zlib.sln in VS2010<br>
 3.5.
 Select "Release" mode, 64-bit, and Build all..
-Should have 6 succeeded, 0 failed.
+Should have 6 succeeded, 0 failed.<br>

 4) IlmBase - CMake and Build
 -------------------------------------